21 Black History Month Movies for Reflection and Celebration

 Dorothy Vaughan, Mary Jackson, and Katherine Goble Johnson overcame gender, racial, and professional barriers.

-While their intellect and drive to dream big, beyond anything the human race had ever accomplished, solidified them.
+Their intellect and drive to dream big, beyond anything the human race had ever accomplished, solidified them.

-The top cast includes Taraji P. Henson, Octavia Spencer, Janelle Monáe, Kevin Costner, Kirsten Dunst, Jim Parsons.
+The top cast includes Taraji P. Henson, Octavia Spencer, Janelle Monáe, Kevin Costner, Kirsten Dunst, and Jim Parsons.

 2. Selma (2014)